bartt/nginx-proxy/README.md

 If you need to support multipe virtual hosts for a container, you can separate each enty with commas.
 For example, `foo.bar.com,baz.bar.com,bar.com` and each host will be setup the same.

+### SSL Certificates per Host

+Also open port 443 on the proxy and give the container access to the directory with the SSL certificates of the hosts:

+    $ docker run -d -p 80:80 -p 443:443 -v /var/run/docker.sock:/tmp/docker.sock -v /host/ssl:/ssl jwilder/nginx-proxy

+Then start containers that should use HTTPS over HTTP with 2 additional env vars with the names of the certificate and key in the `/ssl` directory:

+    $ docker run -e VIRTUAL_HOST=foo.bar.com  -e SSL_CRT=foo.bar.crt -e SSL_KEY=foo.bar.key ...

 ### Separate Containers

 nginx-proxy can also be run as two separate containers using the [jwilder/docker-gen](https://index.docker.io/u/jwilder/docker-gen/)